horahoradev/revite/README.md

 - removed typecheck and port exposure from Dockerfile
 - modified this README to provide attribution and comply with the terms of the license

+### 11-1-22:
+- modified .env file to use my local API
+- modified Dockerfile for hot reloads (development use)
+- modified vite config to accommodate my path setup in Nginx

 # Revite

 ## Description